RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-configure-capability-within-your-Teams-app-created-by-Visual-Studio-Teams-Toolkit.md

           }
       ],
     ```
     Make sure `contentUrl`, `websiteUrl` and `configurationUrl` are right.
-If your tab is not configurable, you can ignore `configurableTabs` field.
+If your Tab is not configurable, you can ignore `configurableTabs` field.
+    Refer to [Tab schema](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#configurabletabs) for customizing them.

 1. Add your tab domain to the `validDomains` field.
     Example: